Geography (GEOG) Courses

 GEOG 350 (GEOS 350) GEOLOGY AND GEOGRAPHY OF NATIONAL PARKS (3-0-3)(F)(Even years).
 Systematic examination of the distinguishing physical environments and issues that define and face national parks.
 Learning goals include improved skills in scientific literature research, and written and oral communication.
 PREREQ: GEOG 101 or GEOL 101 or GEOS 101 or GEOL 102.

 GEOG 360 INTRODUCTION TO GEOGRAPHIC INFORMATION SYSTEMS (2-2-3)(F/S).
 Concepts and principles underlying the operations of geographic information systems (GIS).
 Cartographic fundamentals, global positioning systems, data collection, data entry, data management.
 Competency in Windows and spreadsheets is strongly recommended.
-PREREQ: MATH 254 or MATH 361.
+PREREQ: MATH 254 or MATH 360 or MATH 361 or SPS 240.

 GEOG 370 (GEOS 370) VOLCANOES AND SOCIETY (3-0-3)(F)(Odd years).
 Impact volcanic eruptions on human societies in the past and ways that potentially dangerous volcanoes are being studied and monitored today.
 Aimed at teachers and others interested in the topic; no background in geology is required.
 May be taken for GEOG or GEOS credit, but not both.

-GEOG 460 GEOGRAPHIC INFORMATION ANALYSIS (2-2-3)(S).
-Operations and spatial analysis capabilities of a GIS.
+GEOG 460 GIS ANALYSIS AND MODELING (2-2-3)(S).
+Operations and spatial analysis and prediction capabilities of a GIS.
 Problem identification, GIS project design, development, and implementation.
-PREREQ: GEOG 360, and MATH 254 or MATH 361.
+PREREQ: GEOG 430.